sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 ### Location and Output

-User application log files are located in the `%LocalAppData%\Tick42\UserData\<ENV>-<REG>\logs\applications` folder, where `<ENV-REG>` should be replaced by the environment and region of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy (e.g., `T42-DEMO`).
+User application log files are located in the `%LocalAppData%\Tick42\UserData\<ENV>-<REG>\logs\applications` folder, where `<ENV-REG>` must be replaced with the environment and region of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy (e.g., `T42-DEMO`).
 A separate log file is created for each application that has logging enabled.
 The file is named after the application and is created after the app starts to output log entries.
 All instances of an application log to the same file.

 The log file entries are in the following format: